-Thursday was a good day.
-We were going a bit stir crazy with all the rain so we headed out around noon.
-First we hit Cracker Barrel for a yummy lunch.
-Then it was off to some errands that included stopping by RNR (just in time for CJ to have a ROYAL poop!), Target, Ukrops, etc. We had a great Kohl's coupon so we engaged in a little retail therapy, getting some warm winter jammies for Roger and myself as well as a few other goodies.
+(just in time for CJ to have a ROYAL poop!), Target, Ukrops, etc. We had a great Kohl's coupon so we engaged in a little retail therapy, getting some warm winter jammies for Roger and myself as well as a few other goodies.

-Then we went to see our good friend and chiropractor, Dr. Anna.
+Dr. Anna.
 All three of us got "popped like popcorn" (as Charlotte likes to say).
 Very important with all the stress we are dealing with.

 Then back home again.

-Charlotte had another relatively sleepless night.
-Her brain just isn't letting her fall asleep.
-We take her to bed at a reasonable/normal time but she just stays in bed reading books.
+normal time but she just stays in bed reading books.
 I think she fell asleep around 2 AM.
 I did get some sleep but woke up wide awake around 1 or so.
 Spent some time on the computer.
 It's amazing some of the things you can learn on the internet.
 I found out some interesting information about the function of the thalamus, including the fact that it regulates sleep.
 It's really crazy to think about all those times when Charlotte was an infant and had such trouble sleeping that this tumor was growing there all along.
 There's no way that we could have ever diagnosed it earlier and there are plenty of kids who have sleep issues who don't have brain tumors, but the more I think about it, the crazier it seems sometimes.
 It certainly explains a lot.

-Charlotte continues to do relatively well.
-She doesn't really want to do much more than read, watch tv/movies, and eat.
-Pretty much all interest in her toys, coloring/art, other activities is gone.
+t, other activities is gone.
 I'm not sure if she is frustrated by her relative lack of motor skills or if her attention just isn't there.
 Her speech is much slower and we have to give her lots of time to process things.
 But her personality is still there.
 She is still our Charlotte!

-There are moments when I just want to take all the STUFF in our house (toys, games, etc.) and clear it out.
+here are moments when I just want to take all the STUFF in our house (toys, games, etc.) and clear it out.
 So much of it seems so useless these days.
 It was nice the other night when some friends came over to play.
 They actually made use of the toys that had been sitting in Charlotte's play area, gathering dust.
 Anybody want to do some Christmas shopping at our house?
 We've got some great, gently used toys!
 We won't give up any books, though.
 She uses those daily and never wears them out!

-Today was another good day.
-We got a relative break in the weather.
-I got a bunch of RNR work done (paperwork, bills paid, etc.).
-The Hayes family came over mid-afternoon for a short playdate and we all went for an early dinner at Pepicellis.
 Good pizza!
 It was a fun time and Charlotte ate 2 full pieces of cheese pizza!
 We came home to watch more movies but I fell asleep on the couch.
 Now Charlotte is back to reading and we are all heading to bed.

 I think the best part of today was that it was the first day in over a week where I didn't completely break down emotionally at least once.
 That's HUGE!

 I can't believe it has been a week since our devastating MRI news.
 In a way, it seems more like a month.
 Our calendar for the next few weeks is slowly filling with activities.
-Tomorrow includes two visits/playdates and then we are headed up to a friend's house at Lake Anna for some RnR of our own.
-We'll probably stay there Saturday night and Sunday.

 Monday will bring another doctor's visit with Dr. Tye and Dr. Massey to discuss next steps, including a palliative care plan for Charlotte.
 We hope to get a better idea of what to expect in the next little while.